HealloUK/heallo-web/src/pages/treatments/liposuction.md

 image: /img/treatments/lipo-1.jpg
 title: Liposuction
 price: 5000
-duration: 2-5 hours
+duration: Several hours
 anesthesia: General
-recovery: 2-4 weeks
+recovery: 1-2 weeks
-result: 22 months
+result: Several months
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+  Liposuction is a cosmetic surgery procedure that removes fat from specific areas of the body.
+Liposuction can improve body contours and help to create a more flattering silhouette.
+It is a very effective way to remove stubborn fat deposits that are resistant to diet and exercise.
+Results are usually long-lasting provided you maintain a healthy lifestyle.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
-        - Restoring the symmetry of the breasts
-        - Post-pregnancy, massive weight loss and aging
+        - Stubborn fat deposits that are resistant to diet and exercise

 expectations:
-        - Improved balance, shape and symmetry
+        - Improved shape and symmetry
         - Youthful appearance
-        - Enhanced self-confidence
+        - Improve your self-confidence and body image
 ---